 4) You need a new shirt / blouse and there are two that you like in the shop.
 You look at the label and see that one is made of 100% pure natural cotton and the other is 50% polyester.
 You want to be as environmentally friendly as you can.
-Which one do you choose? a) The 100% cotton shirt b) The 50% polyester shirt a) Yes a) True b) False
+Which one do you choose?

-5) Do you leave the tap on when you brush your teeth? b) No
+5) Do you leave the tap on when you brush your teeth?

+a) Yes b) No

-6) As well as putting their health and the health of those around them in danger, smokers also put the environment in danger.9 a) Machine wash in cold water b) Hand wash in hot water a) Driving by car b) Flying by plane
+6) As well as putting their health and the health of those around them in danger, smokers also put the environment in danger.

+a) True b) False